This is a double allusion as Joe and Helen are also the first names of Shalhoub's own parents.

 Future guest stars Alfred Molina and Stanley Tucci were also considered.
 Amusingly, Tucci's role as David Ruskin in "Mr. Monk and the Actor" is as an actor playing Monk.
 Also Molina's role was a man suspiciously similar to Monk.

-John Ritter, Henry Winkler, and Dave Foley were also considered for the role of Monk.
+John Ritter, Henry Winkler, Dave Foley, and Michael Richards were also considered for the role of Monk.
 Queen Latifah was the original choice for Sharona.

 The Season 3 opening episode (Mr Monk Takes Manhattan) was originally written as a Crossover with Law & Order (USA and NBC share the same parent company).